Mamady Keïta: Career

 At the time, Guinea was governed by Sékou Touré, who put special emphasis on Guinean culture through live performances and a system of local, regional, and national competitions that recruited the greatest artists of the land.
 During the National Festival in 1964, Keïta, then aged fourteen, along with fifty other percussionists and numerous other artists, was selected by Guinea's Minister of Culture to form Le Ballet National Djoliba (The Djoliba National Ballet), which was intended to serve as a showcase for Touré's revolution in Guinea.
 After nine months of training, he was one of only five percussionists retained.

 He was appointed lead soloist of Ballet Djoliba in 1965 and, in 1979, became its artistic director.
 He stayed with Ballet Djoliba until 1986, when he joined Ballet Koteba in Côte d'Ivoire.

 In 1988, Keïta moved to Belgium where he worked as a performer and teacher.
 In 1991, he opened his first school Tam Tam Mandingue percussion school in Brussels, to be followed by additional schools in Europe, North America, and Asia, each run by a school director personally certified by Keïta for his/her playing skill and teaching abilities.

 Up until his death, Keïta worked as a performer with his group Sewa Kan and recorded a number of CDs.
 He also taught internationally, running international workshops in Europe, North America, and Asia, as well as an annual camp in Africa.
 He published a large body of djembe teaching materials on CD and DVD, as well as an instructional book.

 He resided in Monterrey, Mexico.
 On 21 June 2021, Keïta died in Belgium after being admitted to hospital with a heart-related condition.

-He performed with many other djembefola such as Bolokada Conde, Mohamed Diaby, Amara Kante, Barbara Bangoura, and many others.
+He performed with many other djembefola, including Bolokada Conde, Mohamed Diaby, Amara Kante, Barbara Bangoura, and many others.
 They all miss him very much, Bolokada Conde even created a rhythm for all passed djembefola but especially for Mamady.